eurostat/NLP4Stat/Use case A/Use Case A Graphical exploration/R Shiny files/R Shiny application.md

 For the running of the R Shiny code from withing RStudio, it **suffices to have the necessary libraries installed (see end of this document), place the app.R file together with the Excel file in any folder and run the app**.
 The app will automatically select **the most recent Excel file matching the regex pattern \'\^SE_df.\*xlsx\$**

 The following diagram in Figure 5 shows the feeding of the application and the interactions.
-The production of the input file through *Use Case A prepare data_v2.ipynb* also shows the offline file which is used to import the categories.
-This is produced by the scraping codes.

 <img src="image4b.png" width="800">